ICE-V-Wireless/ICE-V-Wireless/python/README.md

 Reads from the 8MB PSRAM on the board starting at address ADDR for LEN bytes.
 Output is sent to stdout so be sure to redirect to a file or pipe that can handle the raw binary data.
-At this time LEN is maximum 65536 bytes.

 Note that you must have loaded an FPGA design that supports SPI pass-thru to the PSRAM - the easiest way to do this is by issuing the `--load=1` command prior.